HIST 101H. Western Civilization to 1000 CE. 1 Unit.

 HIST 356V.
 History of American Health Care.
 1 Unit.

+This course focuses on Stetson's Health and Wellness Value.
 Health care is at once an intimate part of private life and an issue of education, academic research, ideological values, civic culture, economics, and public policy.
 How have Americans managed the medical dimensions of their lives?
 This course will explore the role of scientific medicine, alternative healing, diverse cultural and ethnic traditions, gender roles, tensions between secular and religious outlooks, intellectual expertise, and marketplace dynamics since the nation’s founding.
 Can be used as an H course.
 Writing enhanced course.
+Cross-listed with AMST 356V.

 HIST 357V.
 American Environmental History: Nature and the American Marketplace.
 1 Unit.